Choosing appropriate text alternatives:

 alttext should be the most concise description possible of the image’s purpose.
 If anything more than a short phrase or sentence is needed, it would be better to use one of the long description methods discussed in complex images.

-If you use a null alternative (
+If you use a null (empty) text alternative (

-alt="") text to hide decorative images, make sure that there is no space character in between the quotes.
-If a space character is present, the image may not be effectivly hidden from assistive technologies.
+alt="") to hide decorative images, make sure that there is no space character in between the quotes.
+If a space character is present, the image may not be effectively hidden from assistive technologies.
 For instance, some screen readers will still announce the presence of an image if a space is put between the quotes.

 Superfluous information in alternative text: